 Of course, just because a client asks for something, does not mean that the therapist will do it – this depends on their boundaries, too.
 Boundaries and consent work involve and important element of learning to hear a ‘NO’, and to notice how it feels.
 At first, hearing a ‘NO’ may bring up feelings of rejection or other uncomfortable emotions.
 With time, a ‘NO’ from another becomes a gift that they give you.
 This is because if you can trust their ‘NO’, you can trust their ‘YES’, too.
 If you hear a ‘NO’ from anyone, you can thank that person for being honest, and for looking after themselves.

 Summing it all up, clear and honest communication helps to create a safe container in which healing, learning, growth and expansion can take place.
 It gives clients more opportunities to explore any fears which come up, and to be able to share what is really going on for them.
 It helps both clients and therapists to be clear about what they want to give and receive, and these communication tools can prove useful for relating with people outside of the sessions, too.
 Learning to love and honour yourself and your truth can be a deeply healing and transformative experience.

 Saying ‘YES’ and saying ‘NO’ sounds so simple.
 And in reality, is an infinitely complex art of self-exploration and self-expression.
 I would highly recommend the work of Betty Martin on the Wheel of Consent to anyone interested in exploring this further (video below).

-If you feel like receiving tantric healing might be of benefit to you, please go to our tantric massage directory.
+If you feel like you might benefit from receiving tantric healing session, you can find a qualified practitioner at Tantric Massage section of Tantralize Directory.
 All therapists listed are screened for qualifications to make sure you get the best experience.
-You can also read our guide on how to find the right tantric massage therapist for you.
+You can also read our guide on how to find the right Tantric Massage Therapist for you.

 More on The Wheel of Consent